-About 7,000 men around the world have undergone the treatment.
-Early studies suggest most patients emerge cancer-free but there is very little extensive, long-term data.
+About 15,000 men around the world have undergone the treatment.

 Dr. Joseph Chin, a urologist at London Health Sciences Centre in London, Ont., is doing a clinical trial using HIFU and looking at whether it is safe, effective and extends the lives of men for whom radiation therapy hasn't worked.